 - 18.1 Reassessment is permitted in order to allow a student to make good an initial failure.
 This affords the student an opportunity to demonstrate the standard required to pass modules, and ultimately to gain an award.
 A student who has passed a module at the first opportunity shall not be entitled to a further assessment in order to obtain a higher grade. - 18.2 The Board of Examiners may at its discretion allow an undergraduate student to be reassessed in up to 80 credits in any one academic year.
 The Board of Examiners may at its discretion allow a postgraduate student to be re-assessed in up to two thirds of the taught modules on a programme as a second attempt, and one third as a third attempt. - 18.3 The Board of Examiners shall decide on the form of the reassessment (e.g. written examination, viva voce, or an additional assignment), taking into account the nature of the failed module and the nature of the failure.
 This may differ from the format of the first assessment and need not be the same for all students provided equity of experience is maintained.
 The Board of Examiners can allow for full or partial reassessment of the components as appropriate.
 Reassessment can take the form of a reworking or a new assessment, as determined by the Board of Examiners. - 18.4 Normally, a student may not be given more than three attempts at any module. - 18.5 A candidate for reassessment is not entitled to be reassessed in components that are no longer part of the programme.
 A Board of Examiners may, at its discretion, make such special arrangements as it deems suitable in cases where it is inappropriate for students to be reassessed in the same elements, or by the same methods as at the first attempt. - 18.6 All second attempt assessments shall normally take place before the commencement of the next session of the programme.
 They should be late enough to allow the students time to prepare themselves, and to avoid overload of assessment shall normally take place in the summer/autumn.
 Students cannot request an extraordinary exam sitting.
-Third attempt assessments may be required to be undertaken in the following academic year. - 18.7 A student who is reassessed for a module failure in an undergraduate module, where there are no clear extenuating circumstances, shall be awarded no more than 40% on passing the reassessment.
-A student who is reassessed for a module failure in a postgraduate module, where there are no clear extenuating circumstances, shall be awarded no more than 50% on passing the reassessment.
+Third attempt assessments may be required to be undertaken in the following academic year.
+For students required to undertake a third attempt of an assessment, attendance at the module is optional (unless otherwise specified by the Board of Examiners). - 18.7 A student who is reassessed for a module failure in an undergraduate module, where there are no clear extenuating circumstances, shall be awarded no more than 40% on passing the reassessment.
+A student who is reassessed for a module failure in a postgraduate module, where there are no clear extenuating circumstances, shall be awarded no more than 50% on passing the reassessment. - 18.8 All reassessment results shall be based only upon performance in reassessments; no marks may be carried forward from a student's first attempt at the assessments.
+To pass an undergraduate module at reassessment, a student must achieve at least 30% in each reassessed component and a weighted average of at least 40%.
+To pass a postgraduate module at reassessment, a student must achieve at least 40% in each reassessed component and a weighted average of at least 50%.